 - Most dogs develop tolerance over time when trying to get chronic pain relief … so they need higher doses – and the risk increases along with the dose of gabapentin, of course.
 This makes it easy to overdose and increase side effects … and the cycle continues.

 There have been zero controlled research studies on gabapentin to treat chronic pain.
-Case reports indicate mixed results.
+And case reports show mixed results.

-I found no double-blind placebo-controlled research studies in dogs.
+I found no double-blind placebo-controlled research studies on gabapentin for dogs.
 That means there’s no information to support its use in treating chronic pain.
 If you find one please forward it to me!

-A 2018 review found that gabapentin … was of no benefit in sciatica or low back pain in humans.
+A 2018 review found that gabapentin was of no benefit in sciatica or lower back pain in humans.

 Another study in 2009 found gabapentin influences a receptor that helps create new synapses in the brain.
 Gabapentin can block a specific receptor that’s responsible for making new neuronal connections.
 Connections that help grow, develop and repair the brain.
 This means that gabapentin can actually inhibit new neural connections from forming.